btrentini/btrentini.github.io/stories/ssh-add.md

   IdentityFile ~/.ssh/gitlab_key
 ```

 This should work fine.
-Then repeat the process for your Github account :)
+Then repeat the process for your Github account, with the last step for the `~/.ssh/config` being optional :)